 For the purpose of determining the Performance Level (PL) of safety-related machine controls, the IFA developed a practical calculation disk, in co-operation with the ZVEI (Zentralverband Elektrotechnik- und Elektronikindustrie) and the German Engineering Federation (VDMA).
 Selection of only a small number of parameters is sufficient for the average probability of failure PFHD and the PL to be determined.

 The normative requirements governing safety-related machine controls are set out in close detail in the applicable safety standard, EN ISO 13849 (formerly EN 954).
 After ten years' successful application, Part 1, "Safety of machinery – Safety-related parts of control systems: General principles for design", was subjected to a thorough revision and republished in 2006.
 The proven requirements, such as division into five Categories defined according to the structure, together with a mathematical assessment of the probability of failure, have been taken into account by the new concept of the "Performance Level" (PL).
 Even where a system has largely been designed in accordance with the proven Categories and safety principles, the revision has not simplified the evaluation of machine controls.
 The update of the subject-matter also takes account of new technologies such as electronics and software.
 In order to implement the new concepts, users in industry and test bodies therefore require practical guides to the standard's interpretation and application.
-Amendment 1 of EN ISO 13849-1 adopts some of these concepts developed through practical application.
+Amendment 1 of EN ISO 13849-1, resulting in the third edition of the standard in 2016, adopts some of these concepts developed through practical application.

 The IFA played a major role in the revision and amendment of EN ISO 13849-1.
 As a result, it was possible for the comprehensive experience gained during research and product testing to be channelled back effectively into the standards development process.
 The reverse was also the case: the close co-operation enabled the essential changes to the standard to be communicated at an early stage through publications.
 The IFA resources which are continuously updated and made available free of charge support the parties applying the standard (small and medium-sized enterprises, manufacturers and operators of safety components and machines, test bodies, prevention departments of the accident insurance institutions) both during familiarization with the new subject-matter, and in their day-to-day evaluation of real-case concepts.